-Exjade film-coated tablets are blue, oval tablets that may be swallowed whole on an empty stomach or with a light meal.
+Exjade film-coated tablets are blue, oval tablets.
+They may be swallowed whole on an empty stomach or with a light meal.
 If you are unable to swallow whole tablets, Exjade film-coated tablets may be crushed and sprinkled onto soft food.

-2) Exjade dispersible tablets are white, round tablets that must be dissolved in liquid and taken on an empty stomach.
+2) Exjade dispersible tablets are white to slightly yellow, round tablets.
+They must be dissolved in liquid and taken on an empty stomach.